Rhododendron macrophyllum: Habitat

 Rhododendron macrophyllum, like many rhododendrons, thrives in disturbed habitats such as roadside embankments and recently deforested wildlands.
-They can also live up in the mountains.
-It also grows in coastal and montane conifer woods.
+In its native range, it can be found growing at sea level up to 1800 m (6000 ft.).

 History and cultivation

 Archibald Menzies found R. macrophyllum growing along with Arbutus menziesii in May 1792 when he and George Vancouver made their second landfall after leaving Hawaii, near present-day Port Discovery, Washington.
 Seed was sent to England in 1850 by William Lobb.

 In recent years it has been the main focus of a study group at the Rhododendron Species Foundation in Federal Way, Washington, the Western North American Rhododendron Species Project.
 The WNARSP is documenting the detailed range and forms of all of the western North American rhododendron species.

 Toxicity

 The species contains andromedotoxin, which can poison the honey of nearby hives.